Napoleon: Early life

 The dominant influence of Napoleon's childhood was his mother, whose firm discipline restrained a rambunctious child.
 Later in life, Napoleon said, "The future destiny of the child is always the work of the mother."
 Napoleon's noble, moderately affluent background afforded him greater opportunities to study than were available to a typical Corsican of the time.

 In January 1779, aged 9, Napoleon moved to the French mainland and enrolled at a religious school in Autun to improve his French, his mother tongues being Corsican and Italian.
 Although he eventually became fluent in French, he spoke it with a Corsican accent, and his French spelling was poor.
-In May, he transferred to the military academy at Brienne-le-Château where he was routinely bullied by his peers for his accent, birthplace, short stature, mannerisms, and poor French.
+In May he transferred to the military academy at Brienne-le-Château where he was routinely bullied by his peers for his accent, birthplace, short stature, mannerisms, and poor French.
 He became reserved and melancholic, applying himself to reading.
 An examiner observed that Napoleon "has always been distinguished for his application in mathematics.
 He is fairly well acquainted with history and geography ...
 This boy would make an excellent sailor".
 (Note: Aside from his name, there does not appear to be a connection between him and Napoleon's theorem.)

 One story of Napoleon at the school is that he led junior students to victory against senior students in a snowball fight, which allegedly showed his leadership abilities.
-But the story was only told after Napoleon had become famous.
+But the story was told only after Napoleon had become famous.
 In his later years at Brienne, Napoleon became an outspoken Corsican nationalist and admirer of Paoli.

 In September 1784 Napoleon was admitted to the École militaire in Paris where he trained to become an artillery officer.
 He excelled at mathematics and read widely in geography, history and literature.
 However, he was poor at French and German.
 His father's death in February 1785 cut the family income and forced him to complete the two-year course in one year.
 In September he was examined by the famed scientist Pierre-Simon Laplace and became the first Corsican to graduate from the École militaire.